hsgarn/foosobsplus/README.md

 The Win By parameter is used to force a team to win by a specified number of points.
 Default is 1 which means that a team only has to win by 1 point (normal game behavior).
 Setting the parameter to 2 would require that a team win by two points.
 If a team reaches the Points to Win value without being ahead by the Win By value, then the game continues until either a team wins by the Win By margin, or the Max Win value is reached.
 Note: If Win By in Final Game Only is checked, then the Win By points are only considered in the last game of the match (prior games are win by 1).

 #### Games to Win
 The Games to Win parameter is used to determine when a match is won.
 Specify the number of games required to win the match.
 Default is 2 for a 2 out of 3 match.
-Use 3 for a 3 out of 5 match. etc.
+Use 3 for a 3 out of 5 match. etc.  6 is the maximum value supported at this time.

 #### Max Time Outs
 The Max Time Outs parameter is used to set how many time outs each team has.
 The default is 2.

-#### Team 1 Last Scored
-This parameter defines the text that will be put in the Last Scored text file when Team 1 scores.
-The default value is "<--- Last Scored".

-#### Team 2 Last Scored
-This parameter defines the text that will be put in the Last Scored text file when Team 2 scores.
-The default value is "Last Scored --->".

-#### Clear Last Scored
-This parameter defines the text that will be put in the Last Scored text file when neither team has scored (after the Reset All button is clicked or a score is reduced by the - button).

 #### Team 1 Color
 This is the color of the player figures for Team 1.
 Default is Yellow.
 This is used to help recognize which side of the table Team 1 is on.